Matthias247/jawampa/readme.md

 ~~~~

 The `WampClient` object provides the RxJava `Observable` `statusChanged()` that
-notifies the user about the current status of the session between the client and
+notifies the user about the current status of the session between the client
-the router, which can be either `Disconnected`, `Connecting` or `Connected`.
+and the router, which can be either `DisconnectedState`, `ConnectingState` or
-The application can monitor this `Observable` to detect when other steps should
+`ConnectedState`.
+The application can monitor this `Observable` to detect when
-be performed (e.g. subscribe to topics or register functions after connect).
+other steps should be performed (e.g. subscribe to topics or register functions
+after connect).

 The `onNext()` status notification method of the Subscriber will be called on
 the `WampClient`s thread.
 However it can easily be delegated to a Scheduler or